apachedragonfly/int-x/README.md

 - "Account based in [Country Name]" (e.g., "Account based in Australia")
 - VPN/proxy status if applicable

+## Managing Flags

+### Clear All Flags

+You can clear all stored flags for all users at any time:

+1. **Right-click the extension icon** → Select "Options"
+2. **Or go to** `chrome://extensions` → Find "int-x" → Click "Options"
+3. **Click "Clear All Flags"** button

+This will:
+- Remove all stored flag data from your browser
+- Clear flags from all open X.com/Twitter tabs
+- Allow you to start fresh if needed

 ## Notes

 - Flags only appear for accounts where X.com has geo data available